 14.)
-A woman who experiences a spontaneous pneumothorax due to endometriosis (that may be Catamenial or TERP has the same probability of recurrence as a Primary Spontaneous Pneumothorax (PSP).
+A person who experiences a spontaneous pneumothorax due to endometriosis (that may be Catamenial or TERP has the same probability of recurrence as a Primary Spontaneous Pneumothorax (PSP).

 False.
-A PSP is more common in males than females.
+A PSP is more common in among persons assigned males at birth.
 They may be the result of genetic predisposition, congenital, premature birth or rapid growth during puberty.
 A pneumothorax due to endometriosis is considered a Secondary Spontaneous Pneumothorax.
 ‘Secondary’ associates a pathological disease to the cause.
 In 114 subjects, recurrence rates were 32% among CP, 27% among non-CP endometriosis-related and only 5.3% recurrence in those with PSPT (1)

 “I have had (5) collapsed lungs, 2 emergency surgeries and nine chest tubes in the last year.
 One chest tube became a part of me for five weeks.
 After the second collapse and unsuccessful surgery, I started putting together the pieces.
 No one in my area had ever heard of such a thing, let alone knew how to deal with it.
 So we went to University of *****, then to the **** ***** (both distinguished medical facilities).
 The doctors kept upping my doseage, only for the lung to collapse again and again.
 After a lot of research and self advocacy, I found ******* (an endometriosis excision multidisciplinary surgical team), who performed my surgery last month and I am getting my life back.” – Darcy, age 39 yrs.
 (2018)